 The National Science Foundation awarded Michigan State University close to $1 million over the next five years to study renewable energy options and adoption in tribal and non-tribal communities.

-The Advancement, Cultivation and Training (ACT) Future Faculty Program is scheduled for April 24-26, 2020, in East Lansing, Michigan.
+The Advancement, Cultivation and Training (ACT) Future Faculty Program was rescheduled for Nov.
+6-8, 2020, in East Lansing, Michigan.
+(It was previously scheduled for April 24-26, 2020 dates.)